-Resolving Conflicts on the Construction Site
+5 Tips for Resolving Conflicts on the Construction Site

 Conflicts on the construction site are a common occurrence.
 Disputes and disagreements are going to arise when you have multiple parties such as general contractors, owners, architects, subcontractors working together to complete a project.
 These stakeholders have different opinions and interpretations on how things are supposed to be done.
 Those differing opinions often lead to conflicts.

-Remember, the goal of any construction project is to see successful completion of the job on time and within budget.
+Remember, the goal of any construction project is to see the successful completion of the job on time and within budget.
 When conflicts arise, it can seriously threaten achieving that goal.
 Resolving conflicts can be challenging.
 It all comes down to making the best business decision to keep the project moving forward.
-Here are a few tips to resolving conflicts on the construction site.
+Here are a few tips for resolving conflicts on the construction site.

 Even a small dispute that may appear inconsequential can balloon into a larger problem if it goes unresolved.
 If you allow the parties involved to work it out on their own, you still need to follow up and make sure that there aren’t any lingering issues.
 Take action early to avoid further complications down the line.

-Actively listening to the opposing party or parties to understand where they are coming from or why they think or feel a certain way is key to resolving disputes.
+Actively listening to the opposing party or parties to understand where they are coming from or why they think or feel a certain way is the key to resolving disputes.
 This demonstrates to the opposing party that their opinions matter and that you are committed to working with them to resolve the issue.

-Check your emotions at the door.
 Conflicts can escalate quickly from a simple disagreement to a shouting match.
 This isn’t necessarily a bad thing, it just means that the opposing parties are passionate and feel strongly about their opinions.
 Having a heated debate is one thing, but you should defuse the situation before it comes to blows.